Zeppelin LZ 5: Career

 LZ 5 conducted its first flight on 26 May 1909 at Lake Constance, Germany.
-After which she made a successful endurance journey from 29 May to 2 June 1909 under the command of Ludwig Dürr and carrying Ferdinand von Zeppelin and six of his employees, travelling the long distance between Lake Constance and Bitterfeld, Germany and back.
+It subsequently made a successful endurance journey from 29 May to 2 June 1909 under the command of Ludwig Dürr and carrying Ferdinand von Zeppelin and six of his employees, travelling the long distance between Lake Constance and Bitterfeld, Germany and back.
 Its initial goal had been to reach Berlin, but due to fuel shortage and strong headwinds, the airship had to turn back.
 In total LZ 5 flew for 1,194 km in 38 hours and 40 minutes.
 However a small incident occurred during this flight, when the airship collided with a pear tree near Göppingen, Germany, rupturing three gas cells.
-The damage was quickly patched up with some hop sticks and after Captain Dürr returned to the repaired ship after having gone off to buy a chocolate bar, the airship made it back to Lake Constance without further incident.
+The damage was quickly repaired with hop sticks and after Captain Dürr returned to the repaired ship after having gone off to buy a chocolate bar, the airship made it back to Lake Constance without further incident.

 After LZ 5 was fully repaired, it was sold to the military administration in Cologne, Germany on 5 August 1909 and renamed Z II.
-During her relocation from Lake Constance to Cologne for her military service, the airship made a stop at the International Aviation Exhibition in Frankfurt am Main, Germany.
-During her time in the army, Z II made a total of 16 more trips, covering a total distance of 2,478 km.
+During the airship's relocation from Lake Constance to Cologne for its military service, it was displayed at the International Aviation Exhibition in Frankfurt am Main, Germany.
+During its time in the army, Z II made a total of 16 more flights, covering a total distance of 2,478 km.